 No need to cut your cabinetry.
 All other retrofit designs require you to hack up your sink cabinet.
 Scroll down the page and look at the video!
-(Check out my sexy legs in the video!)
 My design has an open channel behind a shorter apron.
 The open channel fits over the existing cabinetry face frame after you remove the false drawer heads.
 Our design has been copied by a few companies, with less than desirable results.
 You can even keep your existing countertops.
 I was able to design a sink that solved what was called an "impossible" cracked countertop problem...

 It can be done, only at Rachiele.
 I own the patent and copyrights on this design.
 This is a patented and copyrighted design.
 As an end user, beware of other companies attempting to offer my designs.
 Do you really want to do business with a company that has already shown they are unethical?
 One large company has licensed my patent for their smaller stainless steel stock sinks and they indicate so on their paperwork.
 (Copper and Stainless sinks available with this design) When you are retrofitting there is NO room for error.
 Knowing how to build a sink like this is fairly easy.
 Knowing how to ask the right questions to get the correct measurements is another thing.
-I have been designing these sinks for decades and sppent 20 previous years as a professional kitchen designer.
-I am acutely aware of the dozens of minor details that can be overlooked by someone with less experience that can cause a catastrophy during installation day.
+I have been designing these sinks for decades and spent 20 previous years as a professional kitchen designer.
+I am acutely aware of the dozens of minor details that can be overlooked by someone with less experience that can cause a catastrophe during installation day.
 In the 21 years I have been doing this, every sink has fit perfectly!
-Properly designing a sink like this requires years of kitchen design experience as well as sink design experience.

 Take a look at a comment I received through an online survey I posted.